 Common scenarios, examples, tutorials, and walkthroughs for Azure Logic Apps

-Azure Logic Apps helps you orchestrate and integrate different services by providing hundreds of prebuilt and ready-to-use connectors, ranging from SQL Server and SAP to Azure AI services.
-Azure Logic Apps is "serverless", so you don't have to worry about scale or instances.
-All you have to do is define a workflow with a trigger and the actions that the workflow performs.
-The underlying platform handles scale, availability, and performance.
+Azure Logic Apps helps you orchestrate and integrate different services, systems, apps, and data by providing 1,400+ prebuilt and ready-to-use connectors for Azure services, Microsoft services, GitHub, SQL Server, SAP, Salesforce, and more.
+Azure Logic Apps is a "serverless" integration platform, meaning you don't need to provide your own infrastructure nor manage scaling for your application instances.
+You can focus your energy and effort on designing the logic for your integration solutions and building your automated workflows.
+The platform handles scale, availability, and performance.
 Azure Logic Apps is especially useful for use cases and scenarios where you need to coordinate actions across multiple systems and services.

 To help you learn about the capabilities and patterns that Azure Logic Apps supports, this guide describes common starting points, examples, and scenarios.